ebukaracer/UnityMaterialSymbols/README.md

 }
 ```

-It can also be set directly by setting the `Code` and `Fill` properties:
+It can also be set directly by assigning the `code` and `fill` properties:
 ```cs
 _materialSymbol.Code = '\uEF55';
 _materialSymbol.Fill = false;
 ```

-Additionally, a serialized `MaterialSymbolData` field can be used to bring the `Symbol` inspector on any class:
+Additionally, a serialized `MaterialSymbolData` field can be used to expose the icon inspector in any class:
 ```cs
 public class Demo : MonoBehaviour
 {